I with bar

 The ISO 6438 (African coded character set for bibliographic information interchange) gives lowercase of Ɨ as ɪ, a small capital I, not ɨ.

+Unicode

 Variations

 ɨ̆, small barred i written with a breve, represents a very short close central unrounded vowel.
 The breve indicates a very short, or overshort vowel.

 In the Golin language, ɨ̆ is used in the IPA transcription of the very short high central epenthetic vowel phone, which is restricted to syllables closing with a sonorant.

-In the Malayalam language, '്' is a symbol used to represent the ipa for ɨ̆.
+In the Malayalam language, '്' is a symbol used to represent the IPA for ɨ̆.

-Barred i is found written with an acute accent (majuscule: Ɨ́, minuscule: ɨ́) in the orthographies of several languages, including Bangolan, Bora, Chiquitano, Cora, Guarayo, Witoto, Inapari, Kenyang, Nzime, Kwanja, Mpade, Mfumte, Noni, and Orejón.
-Depending on the language, the accent diacritic serves either to indicate the location of a word's primary stress or to mark rising tone.
+Barred i is found written with an acute accent (majuscule: Ɨ́, minuscule: ɨ́) in the orthographies of several languages: Cora, Kenyang, Mfumte, etc. Depending on the language, the accent diacritic serves either to indicate the location of a word's primary stress or to mark rising tone.